Human care products are beneficial for humans but sometimes not for our dogs because, after all, they have been made with humans in mind, not dogs.

 Benadryl

-Use In Dogs: skin irritation relief
+Use In Dogs: skin irritation relief.

 Tea Tree Oil

 Pure tea tree oil is very poisonous to dogs.
 The oil form of tea tree is too strong for them, and excessive amounts will cause poisoning, which can be fatal.
 Unless the product is made for dogs, you should avoid using it on your dog altogether.
-That way, you know that it will contain the right amount and is safe for your dog.
+That way, you know it will contain the right amount and is safe for your dog.

 Use In Dogs: none unless in products made for dogs